woveon/wovtools/docs/faq.md

 ```

 * Alternatively, set your machine user account on Github to have write access.
 But, than all commits are from that user and not you, which is odd for development teams.

+## NodeJS Specific

+## Q: I have repos my main repo depends on, that I am developing for.
+Any easy way to manage this?
+Yes, just use npm's link so it symlinks directly to the file, then do development on the private repo just as you would any other.
+- Checkout the private repo, next to your main repo on vh.
+- cd into that private repo and `npm link`.
+- cd into your main repo and `npm link [privatereponame]`.